 Parts of a Sewing Machine

-Newer sewing machines and older sewing machines all have the same basic parts... the newer machine hide the parts a bit more so the pictures you'll find online may be an older machine just so you can see the actual parts that are hidden on newer sewing machines.
+A sewing machine manual can seem like it's written in a foreign language if you don't know the different parts of the machine.
+Newer sewing machines and older sewing machines all have the same basic parts—the difference is the newer machine's parts are less exposed.
+The pictures of sewing machine parts you'll find online may be depicting an older machine, just so you can see the actual parts that are hidden on newer sewing machines.
+See if you can memorize the basic parts, it will definitely be helpful as you decipher patterns and troubleshoot sewing machine problems.

 03 of 08